yanmendes/polyflow/README.md

 ![alt text](https://raw.githubusercontent.com/yanmendes/polyflow.api/master/documentation/ccm.png)

 And that's where `polyflow` comes in.
-Kind of like [Looker](https://looker.com/), tech experts describe the mapping strategies between the CCM and the **local schemas**.
+Database experts/tech savy people describe mapping strategies between the CCM and the **local schemas** using an object-like syntax so that reasearchers can query a single, simplified data model.

-This software is my master's thesis and you can check the complete work at the [References section](#references).
+This software is derived from my master's thesis and you can check the [References section](#references) for aditional information.

 # Requirements